 Your phone number will be requested, but it is not mandatory.("Why Is That?")

-You can purchase online using your checking account or a charge card like VISA.
-Both methods are very simple:
+You can purchase online using your checking account, a PayPal or Google account, or a charge card like VISA.
+Each method is very simple.

-You do need an account to pay by check (or "echeck").
-To pay by check either sign in to your PayPal account (on the page mentioned above) or go to PayPal.com and follow the simple process to create an account.
+You do need a PayPal account to pay by check (or "echeck").
+To pay by check either sign in to your PayPal account (on the next page you'll see) or go to PayPal.com and follow the simple process to create an account.
 (You'll find a button at the top of their page marked "Sign Up Now.")
 Note that signing up to pay by check will take a few days as PayPal verifies your account.
 Also note that PayPal will not allow me to send any products until your check clears (usually in about 5-6 days).